Quantization of the Universe as a Dirac Particle: Geometrical Unification of Gravitation, Dark Energy and Multiverses

-where $a(t)$ is the (time dependent) radius of the Universe and $k=-1, 0, +1$ measure its negative, zero or positive curvature.
+where $a(t)$ is related to the radius of the Universe.
+The number $k$ is called the curvature constant and it can take the values $k=-1, 0, 1$ measuring the negative, zero or positive curvature of the Universe.

-When Einstein equations coupled to matter are written in terms of the line element \eqref{frwm} and the scalar field $\phi$ is assumed to depend on time only, they reduce to two (second order) dynamical and one (first order) constraint.
-The dynamical equations are (choosing $K=1$, for convenience)
+When Einstein equations coupled to matter are written in terms of the line element \eqref{frwm}, and under the assumption that the scalar field $\phi$ depends on time only , we get two second order dynamical and one first order constraint.
+Setting ${\cal G}=1$, the dynamical equations read

 and